What is Enterprise Architecture?

 - Enterprise Architecture

-Strategy can be defined as a set of coherent goals and objectives and the directions to head to realize these goals.
+Strategic Planning can be defined as a set of coherent goals and objectives and the directions to realize these goals.

 That said, one can recognize various entity classes in every enterprise that comprise the reference metamodel for Enterprise Strategy.
 Below, you see the Reference Metamodel for Strategy from the Dragon1 Method.
-Here, you see entity classes that together make up a major part of your strategy.
+You see entity classes that include a significant part of your strategy.

-Dragon1 platform provides you with an EA Repository tool, Visual Designer tool, and Enterprise Architecture tool with which you can administer, model, and manage all the information from various strategic documents you get and glue them together using this model as reference.
+Dragon1 software platform provides you with an EA Repository tool, Visual Designer tool, Data Manager tool, and Enterprise Architecture tool with which you can administer, model, visualize, and manage all the information from various strategic documents you obtain and glue them together using this model as a reference.

 You may have a different opinion about enterprise strategy.
 In that case, you can easily alter the model to fit your vision of enterprise strategy.

-When enterprise architects ask for a coherent and consistent strategy to match the Dragon1 model above, they often get a zip file with documents and must create the coherent and consistent version themselves.
+When enterprise architects ask for a coherent and consistent strategy to match the Dragon1 models, they often get a zip file with documents.
+They must create a cohesive and consistent version of this.

-If architects do not get strategy handed over by the owner/clients and stakeholders as input, they might get on a drift.
-This means that they start filling in the blanks and without the intention of doing so, they become strategy designers.
+If architects do not get strategy handed over by the owner/client or stakeholder as input, they might get on a drift.
+This means that they start filling in the blanks, and without intending to do so, they become strategy designers.

-If architects have blanks or gaps in the enterprise strategy, you should better create digital enterprise visualizations for the stakeholders and show them gaps by requesting them to fill them in.
-And as long as the stakeholders are not ready, you work with assumptions.
-It is all right you do this, but make sure they know it.
+When architects have blanks or gaps in the enterprise strategy, you should better create dynamic enterprise visualizations for the stakeholders and show them the gaps by requesting them to fill them in.
+As long as the stakeholders are not ready, you work with assumptions.
+It is all right to do this, but make sure they know it.

-Below is another example of a mixed conceptual & logical reference model for an enterprise with common entity classes present in almost any enterprise.
-It is these entity classes that need to be recognized and modeled by architects.
+Below is another example of a mixed conceptual & logical enterprise architecture reference model with standard entity classes in almost any enterprise.
+These entity classes need to be recognized and modeled by architects.

 Architects are defined as the designers of a total concept for a structure, enterprise (EA), or solutions (SA) and the supervisors of their realizations.
 So, they need a specialized design tool to do the job well.

-Dragon1 software provides tools for data visualization with which architects can design and analyze enterprise architectures and any data products they need, like landscapes, blueprints, roadmaps, visions, maps, business enterprise architecture diagrams, and matrices.
+Dragon1 provides an innovative enterprise architecture tool with which architects can design, analyze, and visualize enterprise architecture and any products they need, such as landscapes, blueprints, roadmaps, visions, maps, business enterprise architecture diagrams, and matrices.

 As Solutions / Business / Project / Technical / IT and Security Architects, they design total concepts for an integrated solution for the enterprise to improve its performance.

-These total concepts are designed at four different levels of abstraction: conceptual, logical, physical, and implementational levels and in close collaboration with the owner/client and stakeholder.
-In the model above, you see common logical-level entity classes.
+These total concepts are designed at four different levels of abstraction: conceptual, logical, physical, and implementational.
+They are done in close collaboration with the owners/clients and stakeholders.
+In the model, you see common logical-level entity classes.

-On this page about EA Core Reference Model, you can read all about the various levels of abstractions.
-You will read how architects use concepts, principles, and patterns to create building blocks so that high-quality integral solutions can be built and implemented.
-We will mention here that the design of every architecture will result in tangible data products: blueprints, landscapes, visions, impressions, and diagrams.
-These products communicate enterprise architecture to various stakeholders, like project workers who build the solutions and implement change.
+On this page about the EA Core Reference Model, you can read about the various levels of abstractions.
+You will read how architects use concepts, principles, and patterns to create building blocks to build, visualize, and implement high-quality integral solutions.
+We will mention that every architecture design will result in tangible data products: blueprints, landscapes, visions, impressions, and diagrams.
+These products communicate visual enterprise architecture to stakeholders, like project workers who build the solutions and implement change.

 At this point, the strategy has served as input for EA.
-And solution requirements from stakeholders have served as input for solution architectures.
-And blueprints, landscapes, maps, diagrams, or matrices are created to communicate the architectural designs.
+Solution requirements from stakeholders have served as input for solutions architecture.
+Blueprints, landscapes, maps, diagrams, or matrices are created to communicate the architecture designs.

 It all comes down to realizing/building the solutions integrally and implementing them as change, transforming the enterprise for the better.

-A best practice to work on a project effectively with enterprise architectures and designs and keep them conforming to the integral ideas is to create roadmaps.
+A best practice for working on a project effectively with enterprise architectures and designs and keeping them conforming to integral ideas is to create roadmaps.
 A roadmap dictates what should be done when at best and when it is needed by something else.

-The platform is your online Project Management Tool to effectively map, monitor, and manage data enterprise architecture for digital transformation solutions and projects.
+The Dragon1 enterprise architecture platform is also your online Project Management Tool for effectively mapping, measuring, monitoring, managing, and visualizing data for digital transformation strategy solutions and projects.

 You can create or even generate product-breakdown-structures and work breakdown structures from your solution architecture and provide your stakeholders with interactive click-through roadmaps so their hunger for progress information can be fulfilled any time they want.